BitcoinDesign/Guide/guide/contribute/case-studies.md

 ### Content ideas
 * What problem were you trying to solve?
-* How did this problem come to the source?
+* How did this problem come to the surface?
 What was the background?
 * How did the team collaborate (or perhaps this was a solo project)?
 * Share some background of the product itself